external-secrets/external-secrets/docs/provider/ibm-secrets-manager.md

 #### kv
 * An optional `property` field can be set to `remoteRef` to select requested key from the KV secret.
 If not set, the entire secret will be returned
-* `dataFrom` retrieves a string from secrets manager and tries to parse it as JSON object setting the key:values pairs in resulting Kubernetes secret if successful
+* `dataFrom` retrieves a string from secrets manager and tries to parse it as JSON object setting the key:values pairs in resulting Kubernetes secret if successful.
+It could be either used with the methods
+  * `Extract` to extract multiple key/value pairs from one secret (with optional `property` field being supported as well)
+  * `Find` to find secrets based on tags or regular expressions and allows finding multiple external secrets and map them into a single Kubernetes secret

 ```json
 {